troclaux/notes/leetcode.md

 - For `i in length//2`:
   - You don't need to pass through all characters

+### 136 single number

+- linear time complexity
+- constant extra space
+  - the memory used can't grow with the size of input
+  - fixed extra memory used
+  - not allowed: arrays/dictionaries/sets that grow with the input
+- bitwise operations can be useful
+- the solution uses xor
+  - 0 XOR num = num
+  - num XOR num = 0
+  - 8000 >> 3 = 1000
+    - 8000/(2^3)
+  - 1000 << 3 = 8000
+    - 1000 * (2^3)

 ### 141 linked list cycle

 - turtle and hare solution